Andreas Stoch

 Andreas Stoch (born 10 October 1969) is a German politician and member of the Landtag of Baden-Württemberg.
-He is a member of the Social Democratic Party and leader of its Baden-Württemberg state branch since November 2018.
-He previously served as state Minister for Culture, Youth and Sport from 2013 to 2016.
+He is a member of the Social Democratic Party and has been leader of its Baden-Württemberg state branch since November 2018.
+Previously he had served as state Minister for Culture, Youth and Sport from 2013 to 2016.
+In March 2026 he announced his withdrawal from politics.

 Early life and education

 Stoch was born in Heidenheim an der Brenz in 1969.
 After graduating from high school in 1989, he studied law from 1990 to 1995 at the universities in Tübingen and Heidelberg.
 He was a trainee lawyer at the district court of Ellwangen and attended the administrative college in Speyer.
 Stoch passed his second state examination in 1997 and worked as an independent lawyer with a focus on civil and commercial law in Heidenheim from 1998.